 The timing of recruitment of glass eels to monitoring sites in Virginia supports the hypothesis of several pulses of glass eels entering and dispersing throughout Chesapeake Bay.
-Earliest arrival of glass eels is typically observed at Wormley Pond in the York River estuary (55.7 km from the mouth of the Bay), followed by Bracken's Pond in the York system (59.4 km), Wareham's Pond in the James River estuary (77.8 km), and finally Kamp's Millpond in the Rappahannock River estuary (101 km).
+Earliest arrival of glass eels is typically observed at Wormley Pond in the York River estuary (55.7 km from the mouth of the Bay), followed by Wareham's Pond in the James River estuary (77.8 km), and finally Kamp's Millpond in the Rappahannock River estuary (101 km).
 Additionally, glass eels arrive at two sites located on the Virginia side of the Potomac River estuary (> 101 km from the mouth of the Bay) much later than at locations near the mouth of Chesapeake Bay.
-It is interesting to note that relative abundance indices at sites closer to the mouth of Chesapeake Bay tend to show greater variation than those further from the mouth of the Bay (Potomac River sites; Tuckey and Fabrizio 2014).
+It is interesting to note that relative abundance indices at sites closer to the mouth of Chesapeake Bay tend to show greater variation than those further from the mouth of the Bay (Potomac River sites; Tuckey and Fabrizio 2020).